|Weight||103kg (16st 3lb)|

 Memories of facing the Haka are still vivid in the mind of Joel Conlon, who played for Ivybridge Community College in the final of the Sanix World Youth tournament in Japan against Hamilton Boys High School from New Zealand.
 He said: “Even though we lost the match, it was part of a great experience in front of a big crowd.”

 Joel, who has represented Somerset U16 and England U17, is studying for a National Diploma in Sports Development and Coaching at Ivybridge and is a member of Exeter Academy.
+He made his Chiefs debut against London Welsh in November 2012.
 Previously, he attended Trinity Church of England Primary and Heathfield Community School, both in Taunton, and began playing at his home town club there at the age of seven.

 Peter Walton, the England U18 assistant head coach, focused Joel on key areas for improvement, building on the work of mentors such as John Clarke, who introduced him to the game at primary school and “started my love for it”.
 Andy Fielding, at Heathfield, boosted his growing improvement and Ron Gibson, the Exeter Chiefs Academy coach, “really pushed me and kept me heading in the right direction”.